baverman/snaked/README.rst

 - Tabs!
 I'm using awesome tiling wm, so Scribes lacking of tabs is not a problem for me.
   But many users complain about it.

 - Speed.
-All development will be maid on Atom Netbook.
+All development will be made on Atom Netbook.
 Scribes is too slow on this hardware.

 - Memory footprint.
 Scribes internals is too complicated to trace all object references and editor leaks like bloody shit.
 Weakrefs will save the world.